tauerlund/mwse-animated-dialogue/README.md

 ## :beetle: Bugs & Issues:
 - [ ] Using vanilla Morrowind animations looks weird.
 Seems like the position of the parent node is all over the place.
 Not a problem with my own animations.
 - [ ] Lip sync and blinking animation is currently not very robust.
 Timing is hardcoded based on vanilla heads, so this might cause compatibility issues with head replacers.
+- [ ] Lip syncing sometimes not animating properly.
+Reproducable example: the dialogue when giving Fargoth his ring.
+Might be related to the fact that the journal updates?

 ## :white_check_mark: Features:
 - [ ] Animation